joaopedrobiu6/osiris_utils/README.rst

 High-level functions are provided to manipulate data from OSIRIS, from reading the data of the diagnostics, to making post-processing calculations.

 All code is written in Python.
 To contact the dev team, please send an email to João Biu: `joaopedrofbiu@tecnico.ulisboa.pt <mailto:joaopedrofbiu@tecnico.ulisboa.pt>`_.
+The full dev team can be found in :ref:`authors`.

 How to install it?
 ------------------